beckn/missions/docs/starter_kit/starter_kit.md

 ##### Prerequisite

 1. When we connecting our seeker app to the Beckn network, we are connecting as a Network Participant of the type BAP.
 In order for any other network participant to reach us, we need to have a publicly accessible URI for the BAP.
 This is also called as **Subscriber URI** in documentation.
 Similarly we need a ID for the BAP called the **Subscriber ID**.
 Typically (as convention) if we our primary domain is called "example.com", the BAP URI will be "https://bap-network.example.com" and the BAP ID will be "bap-network.example.com".
 2. Create two subdomain entries.
 One as shown above for the BAP PS Network (https://bap-network.example.com) and another for BAP PS Client (https://bap-client.example.com).
-The URL for the BAP PS Client is optional in production as usually it and its caller (your Customer app backend server) can stay in the same VPC and you do not need any public URL.
+The URL for the BAP PS Client is optional in production as usually it and its caller (your consumer app backend server) can stay in the same VPC and you do not need any public URL.
 For the sake of this document, we will continue to have two web addresses.
 3. Identify the system on which you will install the BAP Protocol Server.
-Usually this will be in the same VPC as the Customer App Backend server.
+Usually this will be in the same VPC as the consumer App Backend server.
 4. When we install the Protocol Server, BAP Protocol Server Client will run on port 5001 and BAP Protocol Server Network will run on port 5002.
 So we need to configure a reverse proxy on this machine, so the following mapping is done.

 - BAP Client URI (e.g. https://bap-client.example.com) is mapped to port 5001